auth0/auth0-deploy-cli/docs/how-to-contribute.md

 ## Running tests

-In order to run the entire test suite, execute npm run test.
+In order to run the entire test suite, execute `npm run test`.

 To run a single test file or single test execute: